Mulaudzi, Mbane, Ramalepe, Simpore and Dabda help Dinamo-BSUPC to maiden Belarusian Cup title | Goal.com

 Going into the final, Minsk were aiming for their ninth title to equal Bobruichanka's record, while Dinamo were seeking to become the eighth different winner of the competition since 1992.

-Coach Maleyew Yury opted for Simpore to lead Dinamo's attack, while Ramalepe and Dabda were holding the fort at the defence to halt the attack of holders Minsk.
+Coach Maleyew Yury opted for Simpore to lead Dinamo's attack, while Ramalepe and Dabda were holding the fort in the defence to halt the attack of the holders.

-As for coach Vyacheslav Grigorov, he kept faith in defender Njolle and midfielder Cisse to steady the ship for eight-time winners Minsk.
+As for coach Vyacheslav Grigorov, he kept faith in defender Njolle and midfielder Cisse to steady the ship for the eight-time winners.

 As expected, both teams started on a cautious note, though Dinamo had the upper hand in terms of the ball possession at Dinamo Stadium.